INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 ## 1. Introduction <a name="introduction"></a>

-This part follows-up the proposal given in the [**Annex B**](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b-mapping-of-inspire-elements-in-the-extended-capabilities-section-) in the Good Practice guidelines by providing the details and the agreed version of the new mapping of INSPIRE service metadata elements with the available elements in the GetCapabilities document of the OGC base standard services (WMS, WFS) and Atom feed in order to remove the need for the Extended Capabilities section and thus achieve a more complete implementation simplification.
+This part follows-up the proposal given in the [**Annex B**](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b-mapping-of-inspire-elements-in-the-extended-capabilities-section-) in the Good Practice guidelines by providing the details and the agreed version of the new mapping of INSPIRE service metadata elements to the available elements in the GetCapabilities document of the OGC base standard services (WMS, WFS) and Atom feed in order to remove the need for the Extended Capabilities section and thus achieve a more complete implementation simplification.

 Currently, the INSPIRE metadata elements that cannot be mapped to available elements in the GetCapabilities document of the OGC base standard services are implemented as Extended Capabilities.
 In case of Atom, only some of the mandatory INSPIRE Metadata elements for the Download service have been mapped to the Atom feed files.
 The current mapping between INSPIRE metadata elements and ISO 19128 WMS elements is provided in the Table 3 in [INSPIRE NS - View Service TG](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-view-services-1), whereas the mapping of INSPIRE Metadata elements to Atom and to ISO 19142 WFS is provided in the Table 17 (page 38) and Table 19 (page 66) in [INSPIRE NS - Download Service TG](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services), respectively.